Sunday, November 29, 2009

 We've now returned to her original hospital where further decisions will be made about her care.
 Please keep her, our family, and her care team in your thoughts and prayers.

 In appreciation of your love and concern, please know that we will not be accepting visitors at this time.
-If you are interested in visiting the family, please contact Ricky Burrows at: (818) 836 - 0757.
+If you are interested in visiting the family, please contact Ricky B. at: [info removed]

 With Love,